OccupationalTherapy.com Phone: 866-782-9924

 Neurodiversity-Affirming Practice: Social Skills

-We also want to move away from traditional social skills training, which aligns with social role valorization.
+We also want to avoid traditional social skills training to align with social role valorization.

 Social Role Valorization (SRV) indeed aims to enhance the social roles of individuals with disabilities by emphasizing the importance of socially valued roles in society.
 However, there is a risk of inadvertently reinforcing ableism and perpetuating the notion of "normalcy" by focusing solely on conforming to socially valued roles.